robertoperuzzo/tomm-202509/docs/adr/ADR-006-pdf-extraction-standardization.md

 - Direct calls to `_extract_with_pdfplumber()` or `_extract_with_pymupdf()` will raise exceptions
 - `_fix_ocr_artifacts()` method will no longer be available
-- Raw PyPDF2 output will contain OCR artifacts (by design)
+- Raw PyPDF output will contain OCR artifacts (by design)

 ## Testing Strategy